Dimensional Analysis in Statistical Modelling: Transforming quantities

-But this rationale assumes something we don't know and that is the integral leading to Equation (\ref{eq:integraldefn}) is the natural logarithm.
-To know that requires that if we take the derivative of the logarithm, we get the function $ f( x ) =1/x$.
-That seems to force us to turn to the only available option, its original definition as the inverse of another transcendental function $\exp ( x) $, at least if $ x > 0 $.
-In other words
+To show that the derivative of $\ln ( v) $ is $1/v$, we turn to the original definition of the natural logarithm as the inverse of another transcendental function $\exp ( v) $, at least if $v > 0 $.
+In other words $ v = \exp~ ( \ln v ),~v > 0. $ The chain rule now tells us that